-- Credit totals do not include Foundation Courses, Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses. - Track I includes an internship, which is not available to students in all states.
-Please speak to a Program Manager for more details.
+\ Credit totals do not include Foundation Courses.
+Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check.
+In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check